invibe-sk/just_audio_flutter_app/README.md

 The issue only happens on real iOS device - release and profile mode.
 Issue is not present when running iOS simulator.

+Credentials are:
+- **email:** test@test.sk
+- **password:** asdfasdf

+Please don't mind the missing images, the root api is set to test version.
+Audiofiles are present, that's what matters.

 Here are the steps captured in video:

 ## video 1